189th Rifle Division: Krasnoye Selo-Ropsha Offensive

 Krasnoye Selo-Ropsha Offensive.
 Note positions of 42nd and 2nd Shock Armies.

 The offensive which finally drove Army Group away from Leningrad began with a powerful artillery preparation at 0935 hours on January 14.
 The heaviest fire from 42nd Army came from Pulkovo, but this was mainly intended to tie down the defenders.
-The next morning an even heavier bombardment, totalling of more than 220,000 shells, also began at 0935.
+The next morning an even heavier bombardment, totaling of more than 220,000 shells, also began at 0935.
 The infantry assault stepped off at 1100 against three divisions of the German L Army Corps.
 On this second day the 30th Guards Rifle Corps in the center penetrated to a depth of 4km on a 5km front, but the 109th and 110th Rifle Corps on its flanks were less successful, gaining only about 1.5km, gnawing their way through heavy defenses in costly successive assaults.
 Colonel Loskutov was wounded, and he was replaced the next day by Col. Pavel Andreevich Potapov.
 This officer had previously led the 267th, 191st, and 128th Rifle Divisions and would be promoted to the rank of major general on June 3.

 During January 16 the 42nd Army painfully advanced another 3-4km, mainly on the sector of the 30th Guards Corps.
 By the end of the next day the German forces were being threatened with encirclement as only about 18km separated 42nd Army from 2nd Shock Army attacking from the Oranienbaum Bridgehead west of Leningrad.
 In the evening of January 19 the two Armies linked up at Russko-Vysotskoye after capturing Krasnoye Selo and Ropsha respectively.
 The next day the 189th was engaged in fighting right back at the foot of Pulkovo Heights near Ligovo Station.
 Within days 109th Corps was transferred to 2nd Shock Army.